Lyushen/cSharpApps/ReadMe.md

 # 💫 About Me:
-I'm currently doing a Software Development Apprenticeship<br>Looking to demonstrate my skills<br>Any collaboration is welcomed<br>I learn how to learn<br>You can ask me about anything, but preferable topic is weather<br>
+I'm currently doing a Software Development Apprenticeship<br>Looking to demonstrate my skills<br>Any collaboration is welcomed<br>I learn how to learn<br>You can ask me about anything, but the preferable topic is weather<br>

 ## 🌐 Socials: